shannon112/DSnPorygon/hw6/README.md

-# HW6 And-Inverter Graph with AIGER Format Input
+# HW6 And-Inverter Graph with AIGER Format (.agg reader)

 ## 1. Promblem Description
 We are going to implement a special circuit representation, called “AIG” (And-Inverter Graph), from a circuit description file.
 The generated executable has the following usage: